raspiblitz/raspiblitz-docs/docs/faq/dev.md

 - Once a release is ready, that release branch will be set as the "default" branch on GitHub (so its shown as main page)
 - Hot fixes & new features for minor versions will be created as single branches from the release branch, and once ready will be merged back into that release branch as a Pull Request using 'Squash-Merge' AND then, this 'Squash-Merge' (one single commit) will get cherry-picked into the 'dev' branch ('git cherry-pick COMMITHASH' - may call 'git fetch' & 'git pull' before to make a clean cherry-pick into dev).

-### Can I run RaspiBlitz on other computers than RaspberryPi?
+### Can I run RaspiBlitz on other computers than Raspberry Pi?

 There is an experimental section in this GitHub that tries to build for other SingleBoardComputers.
 Feel free to try it out and share your experience: `TODO: alternative.platforms/README.md alternative.platforms/README.md`